TL-System/plato/docs/development.md

         )
 ```

-If a custom `DataSource` is also needed for a custom training session, one can inherit from the `base.DataSource` class (assuming PyTorch is used as the framework), as in the following example (excerpt from `examples/custom_model.py`):
+If a custom `DataSource` is also needed for a custom training session, one can subclass from the `base.DataSource` class (assuming PyTorch is used as the framework), as in the following example (excerpt from `examples/custom_model.py`):

 ```python
 class DataSource(base.DataSource):